-Business View Magazine interviews Major Barrett Dill, General Manager of the Bermuda Housing Authority as part of our focus on best practices – housing sector.
+Business View Caribbean interviews Major Barrett Dill, General Manager of the Bermuda Housing Authority as part of our focus on best practices – housing sector.

 The mission of the Bermuda Housing Corporation (BHC) is to provide affordable and quality housing, while promoting independent living and home ownership for all Bermudians.
 The BHC had its roots in the early 1970s, when the government, at the time, determined that there was a serious lack of affordable housing on the 21-square-mile island.
 In response, it formed a “quango,” which is a quasi-non autonomous government agency, with the responsibility to construct a housing project to be called the Prospect Development.